 In an adoption proceeding, a Court permanently places an eligible individual with an adoptive parent or parents who legally and completely accepted the individual as his, her, or their own child.
 The adopting parent(s) then have all the legal rights duties, and responsibilities to the child.
 The adoption terminates the parental rights of one or both of the birth parents, unless one of the adopting parents is the natural parent of the child, such as in a step-parent adoption.
 When the biological parent’s rights are terminated, they no longer have rights to contact the child, have information about the child, or make decisions regarding the child.
-The adopted child is legally viewed as if it were the natural child of the adoptive parent(s).
-Adoption proceedings can take place in the country where the adopting parents reside or where the child lives.
+The adopted child is legally viewed as if he or she were the natural child of the adoptive parent(s).
+Adoption proceedings can take place in the county where the adopting parents reside or where the child lives.

 The Adoption Process

 The Ross-Jones Law Office helps with the legal procedures associated with private (attorney-assisted) adoptions, including step-parent adoptions and adoptions by grandparents or other relatives.
 This office is not involved with any “finding” or “matching” phase of an adoption.

 Be Prepared: It is advisable to educate yourself as much as possible about the adoption process and costs.
 The adoption process is one of love, patience, and determination.
 Exercising these three “parental” qualities will help you to succeed in the adoption.